 The city’s borders are also constantly expanding in line with its population growth.
 Property investments on the edge of the Poipet’s central core should appreciate in value and perform well over the long term.

 Poipet has plenty of apartments and houses in the suburbs to the north/northeast of the city’s center as well.
 Many of them could be a good investment if you’re willing to pay attention to it and keep it managed.

 The best way to make money in Cambodia real estate is often through buying an unrenovated shophouse apartment, then spending money fixing it and bringing it up to modern standards.

-But you need a contractor if you’re doing a renovation job.
 Let’s face it: it’s sometimes hard to find an honest contractor in the developed world let alone in frontier markets.